eBay/tsv-utils/docs/TipsAndTricks.md

 Line order randomization, or "shuffling", is one of the operations supported by [tsv-sample](ToolReference.md#tsv-sample-reference).
 Most `tsv-sample` operations can be performed with limited system memory.
 However, system memory becomes a limitation when shuffling very large data sets, as the entire data set must be loaded into memory. ([GNU shuf](https://www.gnu.org/software/coreutils/manual/html_node/shuf-invocation.html) has the same limitation.)
 The solution is to use disk-based shuffling.

 One option is [GNU sort](https://www.gnu.org/software/coreutils/manual/html_node/sort-invocation.html)'s random sort feature (`sort --random-sort`).
-This can be used for unweighted randomization, but is very slow, to the point of being nearly unusable for large files.
-Further, it doesn't randomize duplicate lines correctly.
+This can be used for unweighted randomization.
+However, there are couple of downsides.
+One is that it places duplicates lines next to each other, a problem for many shuffling use cases.
+Another is that it is rather slow.

-A more practical approach is to combine the `tsv-sample --gen-random-inorder` option with disk-based sorting.
-[GNU sort](https://www.gnu.org/software/coreutils/manual/html_node/sort-invocation.html) serves the purpose well.
+An better approach is to combine `tsv-sample --gen-random-inorder` with disk-based sorting.
+[GNU sort](https://www.gnu.org/software/coreutils/manual/html_node/sort-invocation.html) serves the latter purpose well.
 A random value is generated for each input line, the lines are sorted, and the random values removed.
 GNU sort will use disk if necessary.
 This technique can be used for both weighted and unweighted line order randomization.
 There is a catch: GNU sort is dramatically faster when sorting numbers written in decimal notation, without exponents.
 However, random value generation may generate values with exponents in some cases.
-This is discussed in more detail below.
+This is discussed in more detail at the end of this section.

 Here's an example.
 ```